A Systematic Search for Big Dippers in ASAS-SN: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous reviewer for their comments.
 DMR acknowledges support from the OSU Presidential Fellowship.
 CSK, KZS, and DMR are supported by NSF grants AST-2307385 and 2407206.
-B.J.S is supported with funds from NSF (grant AST-2407205) and NASA (grants HST-GO-17087, 80NSSC24K0521, 80NSSC24K0490, 80NSSC23K1431).
+B.J.S is supported with funds from the NSF (grant AST-2407205).
 S.D. acknowledges the National Natural Science Foundation of China (Grant No. 12133005) and the New Cornerstone Science Foundation through the XPLORER PRIZE.

 We thank Las Cumbres Observatory and its staff for their continued support of ASAS-SN.
 ASAS-SN is funded by Gordon and Betty Moore Foundation grants GBMF5490 and GBMF10501 and the Alfred P. Sloan Foundation grant G-2021-14192.